maierfelix/Watcher/README.md

 # Watcher
-Watcher is a standalone 3KB micro-library, written in ES6.
+Watcher is a standalone 2KB micro-library, written in ES6.
 Watcher tracks all happening changes on your website, or any specific element on it.

 ## Features
- - Track any changes, happening inside your DOM.
+ - Track any changes happening inside your DOM.
  - Track specific elements or the whole website
- - Option to add new trackers
+ - Option to add new custom trackers
+ - Detect and minimize browser reflow

 ## Manual installation
 Ensure you're using the files from the `dist` directory (contains compiled production-ready code).